Probation officers missed opportunities monitoring murderer of 3 women, review finds | CBC News

 Kuzyk was last contacted in late December 2014, shortly before he was released from jail for assaulting her.
 She reported no safety concerns.

+She was told to contact the provincial Victim/Witness Assistance Program for help on how to seek a peace bond.

-"This is just a piece of paper," said lawyer and women's advocate Pamela Cross during Day 2 of the inquest, holding up a restraining order.
+"This is just a piece of paper," said lawyer and women's advocate Pamela Cross during the second day of the inquest, holding up a restraining order.

 Concerns about Warmerdam's safety had been flagged earlier.